gvwilson/thirdbit/teaching/practices.md

 talk your learners through whatever they need to do.
 It will take longer, but it's more likely to stick.

+## Repeat the Question

+Whenever someone asks a question in class, repeat it back to them before answering it to check that you've understood it, and to give people who might not have heard it a chance to do so.
+This is particularly important when presentations are being recorded or broadcast, since your microphone will usually not pick up what other people are saying.
+Repeating questions back also gives you a chance to redirect the question to something you're more comfortable answering if need be…

 ## Minute Cards

 We frequently use sticky notes as _[minute